 Thoroughly fueled up, I followed the trail as it took me across a beautiful ridgeline that reminded me of hikes at home in New Hampshire.

 As the sun started to set, I neared my campsite.
 I started having visions of hanging out at some fun bar at Little Harbor, where I could have a beer, chat with locals, and watch the sun set.
 Considering how developed Avalon was, I figured Little Harbor would be the same.

 Wrong.
 Little Harbor is a campsite, a row of porta potties, and one trailer.
 So, no beer, but I still chatted with locals and watched the sun set.
 Overall, a win.

 I also picked up a GREAT book in the gift shop, Mysterious Island.
 True stories of aliens, pirates, WWII spies, forgotten mines, buried treasure, ghosts, and portals to other dimensions… all at Catalina!
 After dark, I curled up in my Jam bag and read the whole thing.

-Day 4: Little Harbor Campground to Good Harbor
+Day 4: Little Harbor Campground to Two Harbors

 The last day of my trip did not disappoint (and had only 1 bison sighting, from a lovely, very far distance).
 There’s lots of elevation to handle before the ferry trip home, but the incredible views and cool sea breeze were well worth it.